What About Hairballs?

 Hairballs

-Isn’t it nice that your cat can be its own personal groomer, until you are left picking up a slimy hairball.
+Isn't it nice that your cat can be its own personal groomer?
+Yes, until you, the pet parent, are left picking up an icky, slimy hairball.
+This article will address causes and hairball remedies that may help!

 What are hairballs?

-Hairballs are the regurgitation of body hair after your cat grooms itself.
-Cats don’t always pass their own fur through their intestines which causes it to collect.
-This collection of hair is then pushed back out of the cat’s digestive system and regurgitated into a hairball.
-Hairballs are more common amongst older cats and cats with longer hair.
-Note that this does NOT include regurgitating foreign objects or the cat’s food which should be addressed as a separate issue.
+Cat hairballs are the regurgitation of body hair after your cat grooms itself.
+Usually the hair that the cat licks off just passes through their system, but sometimes the hair collects into a "ball" in the digestive tract and doesn't move through.
+This collection of hair is then pushed back into the cat's stomach and regurgitated, and this is the hairball.
+Hairballs are more common in older cats and long haired cats and are not a cause for alarm if they happen infrequently.
+(Note that this does NOT include regurgitating foreign objects or the cat's food-this may nean something else is going on and your cat may need veterinary/medical care.
+This should be addressed as a separate issue.)

-Cats spend about 30%-50% of their time, when awake, grooming themselves.
-During this process of grooming, hair is consumed by the cat due to its tongue having backward-facing barbs.
-These barbs will collect loose fur and your cat will swallow them.
-Cats, including all mammals, are not able to digest keratin which hair is made of.
-This means that when the cat grooms itself, the hair should be passed in its stool without any issues.
-If your cat has a healthy digestive system, then they should rarely produce hairballs.
-If your cat is having a large number of hairballs, then there is likely some form of gastrointestinal upset.
-Your cat can also experience anxiety which leads to over grooming, which could lead to excess amounts of hair being consumed.
+Cats spend about 30%-50% of their awake time grooming themselves.
+During this process of grooming, hair is consumed by the cat due to its tongue having backward-facing barbs (this is why cats seem to have rough tongues).
+These barbs will collect loose fur and that is then swallowed.
+Cats, like all mammals, are not able to digest keratin which hair is made of.
+This means that when your cat grooms itself, the hair should be passed in its stool without any issues.
+If your cat has a healthy digestive system and healthy skin and coat, then they should rarely produce hairballs.
+If your cat is having a large number of hairballs, then there is likely some form of stomach or gastrointestinal upset.
+Anxiety can also lead to excessive grooming, which increases the amount of hair ingested by your feline friend.

 Are hairballs dangerous?

 If your cat is having frequent hairballs, then this may be cause for concern.
-Hairballs can get stuck in the digestive system causing a blockage that can be life-threatening.
-Seek professional help if your cat has any of the following symptoms:
+A hairball that get stuck in the digestive system can cause a blockage that can be life-threatening if it does not resolve.
+In extreme cases, surgical intervention may be required to remove the hairball to unblock the digestive tract.
+It's important to pay attention to your cat's grooming habits and seek professional help if your cat has any of the following symptoms:

-You can brush your cat to reduce the amount of hair ingested while self-grooming.
+Frequent brushing can help to reduce excess fur as well as the amount of hair ingested while self-grooming.

-If your cat is currently on a kibble-based diet, switching to a higher quality kibble may help with the shedding.
-If you can, try switching half of their diet to wet food.
-This will add moisture to your cat’s diet and is more easily digested.
-If possible, switching to a full wet diet canned or raw would be ideal.
-Whatever food you decide to feed your cat, we suggest adding digestive enzymes.
-These aid the cat in assimilating their food, getting better nutrients to the organs and skin.
-Cats need to hydrate but they do not have a natural urge to drink water so adding moisture in their diet is key. ( this also helps their kidneys function better).
+Your cat's diet is critical!
+If your cat is currently on a kibble-based diet, switching to a higher quality kibble, such as Nulo Freestyle Hairball Management Turkey and Cod Recipe, may help with the shedding.
+If possible, switching to a full wet diet, canned or raw, would be ideal.
+If that isn't an option, you can try switching half of their diet to canned or wet food.
+This will add moisture to your cat's diet and is more easily digested.
+Whatever food you decide to feed your cat, we suggest adding digestive enzymes, such as Optagest Digestive Aid.
+This supplement helps the cat digest their food, absorbing nutrients more fully to the organs and skin.
+Cats need to hydrate but they do not have a natural urge to drink water so adding moisture in their diet is key.
+(This also helps their kidneys function better)

 Adding fiber may also help your cat pass hairballs.